Projects

 Chapel Street (McIvor Highway) and Hargreaves Street

-• Installing pedestrian-operated traffic lights on the southern side of Chapel Street, opposite the Bendigo fire station
+• Installation of pedestrian-operated traffic lights on the southern side of Chapel Street, opposite the Bendigo fire station

-• Installing raised safety platforms on Chapel Street at the approach to the new lights to slow down vehicles.
+• Installation of raised safety platforms on Chapel Street at the approach to the new lights to slow down vehicles.

-• Preventing drivers from turning right out of Hargreaves Street onto Chapel Street to reduce the risk of crashes.
+• New kerbing to prevent drivers from turning right out of Hargreaves Street onto Chapel Street to reduce the risk of crashes.
 Drivers can still turn left out of Hargreaves Street at this location.

-• Improving the road surface and footpath at the intersection, installing new signs and linemarking.
+• Improvements to the road surface and footpath at the intersection, installation of new signs and linemarking.

 Car-parking changes